envisioning/vocab/vocab/Autoencoder.md

 ---
 category: CORE, ARCH
+generality:
+- 0.8
+- 0.805
+- 0.81
+- 0.815
+- 0.82
+- 0.825
+- 0.83
 slug: autoencoder
 summary: Type of artificial neural network used to learn efficient codings of unlabeled data, typically for the purpose of dimensionality reduction or feature learning.
 title: Autoencoder
 ---